Oklahoma vacation rental tax guide

 What charges are taxable?

-Oklahoma imposes lodging tax on short-term rental gross receipts, including charges such as cleaning fees, pet fees, and security deposits.
+Oklahoma imposes lodging tax on STR gross receipts, including charges such as cleaning fees, and pet fees.
 No-show fees are subject to sales tax, but forfeited deposits are not.
 Local tax authorities may have their own rules for taxable charges.

-Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
-In Oklahoma, short-term rental “marketplace facilitators” such as Airbnb and Vrbo are required to collect lodging taxes from guests when a short-term rental is paid for OR notify purchasers that lodging tax is due on the rental.
+In Oklahoma, STR “marketplace facilitators” such as Airbnb and Vrbo are required to collect sales taxes from guests when a stay is paid for OR notify purchasers that lodging tax is due on the rental.
 If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the Oklahoma Tax Commission.
 In Oklahoma, you can file returns and pay tax online.
-The Oklahoma Tax Commission allows credit card payments, but you may be charged convenience fees for this type of payment.
+Credit card payments are accepted, but you may be charged convenience fees for this type of payment.

 When do I need to file my returns?